Most people don’t realize breast cancer can happen in men, too

-With Breast Cancer Awareness Month upon us, it’s common to see many women sporting the signature pink ribbon throughout October.
+The signature pink ribbon reminds us year-round about the terrible toll breast cancer takes on women.

-Though the disease is a major threat for women, particularly if they come from families with a history of breast cancer, many people don’t realize that the cancer is not exclusive to just them: Breast cancer can develop and spread in men as well.
+Though the disease is a major threat for women, particularly if they come from families with a history of breast cancer, many people don’t realize that it can develop and spread in men as well.

 Similar to women, age and genetics are two major factors for the possibility of breast cancer among men.
 Obesity could be another risk factor for men.